-In this article, we’ll be taking a closer look at bagging – keep reading if you’re ready to aim for higher peaks and you’ll find everything you need to know as a Munro bagging beginner.
+In this article, I’ll take a closer look at Munro bagging.
+Keep reading if you’re ready to aim for higher peaks and you’ll find everything you need to know as a Munro bagging beginner.

 Munro bagging got its name after Sir Hugh Munro, a British mountaineer who, in 1891, created a list of the 282 highest mountains in Scotland.
 Climbing one of these mountains means “bagging” it.
 Therefore, folks who are “Munro baggers” are passionate explorers who want to climb as many of these summits as possible.

 Bagging a Munro means enjoying absolutely stunning views of the Scottish landscape, so getting to the summit of one of these mountains is certainly worth the effort.
 While some of these peaks can be reached only if you possess advanced climbing skills, some are pretty straightforward to complete.
 Whatever the difficulty, reaching the top of a Munro (“bagging it”) brings the feeling of achievement that is very hard to match.

 There are countless aspiring trekkers in the UK (as well as around the world) who want to become Munro baggers.
 However, a lot of these beginners don’t actually know where and how to start.
 If you’re one of them, have no worries – we’re here to help you out:

 This would be a mountain in Scotland whose height stands at over 3,000 feet.